 Also known as ‘Active Standby’ or ‘Economy’, ECO mode is the most energy-efficient UPS operating mode.
-Capable of exceptional efficiency up to 99%, ECO mode sees the bypass line (raw mains supply) power the load, with the inverter powered but remaining off as long as the mains is in tolerance.
+Capable of exceptional efficiency up to 99%, ECO mode sees the bypass line (raw mains supply) power the load, with the inverter powered but remaining off as long as the mains supply remains in tolerance.

-Another disadvantage of pure ECO mode is the lack of power conditioning provided by true double-conversion online UPS mode.
+Another disadvantage of ECO mode is the lack of power conditioning provided by true double-conversion online UPS mode.

 How Much More Efficient Is ECO Mode Compared To Online UPS?